FAQ

 How much can I expect to save by moving production to China?

 There is no set formula but there are general rules that apply.
 Labor intensive products made of readily available materials offer the greatest savings.
 Products with specialized materials which need to be imported into China may not encounter larger price reductions by moving overseas.
-Other major issues to consider are shipping and duties.
-PassageMaker looks at the total supply chain, door to door, to ensure savings are achieved.
+Other major issues to consider are shipping and duties.PassageMaker looks at the total supply chain, door to door, to ensure all possible savings are achieved.

->What about tooling charges or mold set up fees?
+What about tooling charges or mold set up fees?

-Generally speaking, you can expect tooling for production runs in China to cost 1/3 to 1/2 as much as in the US or Europe.
-Expect savings in the 25% – 40% range on tooling built for production runs in N. America or the EU.
-(The differences in tooling for domestic use and tooling for export are explained in the next FAQ below.
+The differences in tooling for domestic use and tooling for export are explained in the next FAQ below.
 Generally, the more expensive the tooling back home, the greater the savings that can be expected in China.

 During the Request for Quotation (RFQ) phase, it is essential to pay close attention to the tooling costs in addition to the unit price.
 It is not uncommon for “tooling hustlers” to give a great unit price to get your business, only to find out later that the tooling cost has been inflated.
 Proper research will identify not only the best unit price at a national level, but also what is the going rate on the required tooling.